 Texas Veterans Commission (TVC)

-The TVC is the state's designated agency for veteran benefit assistance.
+The Texas Veterans Commission is the state's designated agency for veteran benefit assistance.
 Their claims counselors provide free help filing and appealing VA benefits, including Aid and Attendance.
 TVC counselors are located in VA Regional Offices, VA medical facilities, VA clinics, and military installations across the state.
-The TVC helps distribute over $1.5 billion in annual VA compensation and pension to Texas veterans and their families.
+In Fiscal Year 2019–2020, TVC claims advisors and county service officers filed more than 870,480 claims for Texas veterans, generating over $1.3 billion paid to veterans and their families.

 County Veterans Service Officers (CVSOs)